AKmahim/My-Portfolio-Backend/README.md

-## About XR Interactive Website

-<p>XR Interactive is a gaming base on bangladesh.XR Interactive build</p>
+## My Portfolio Backend

+<p>This is a porfolio project management backend</p>

 ### key Feature
-- XR Interactive Porfolio site
-- Blogging system
+- Can manage project-create,update,edit
+- can manage project category
 - admin management
-- blog author management
+- Can get api for connect with frontend application
+- Can track website traffic

 ### Demo Image